future-tense/constellation/README.md

 For now, the server listens to commands in regular HTTP, and uses Server Sent Events to send push notifications to interested users.

+*Disclaimer: Imagine something that is as far away as possible from a finished product.
+Now imagine something twice as far away.
+That's the neighbourhood you're in.
+Here be dragons.*